Published On: Feb 17 2013 04:45:58 AM CSTUpdated On: Feb 18 2016 01:00:00 AM CST

 2013: Tennis player Serena Williams becomes the Women's Tennis Association's world No. 1 for the sixth time in her career.
 By regaining the ranking at the age of 31, she became the oldest No. 1 player in WTA history.
-She retained the No. 1 ranking throughout 2013 and 2014 and into 2015, raising the record to age 33.
+She retained the No. 1 ranking throughout 2013-15 and into the 2016 season, raising the record to age 34.

 2006: American Shani Davis wins the men's 1,000-meter speedskating gold medal at the Winter Olympics in Turin, Italy, becoming the first black athlete to win an individual gold medal in Winter Olympic history.
 Davis also won a silver medal in the 1,500-meter event three days later.

 2001: Hall of Fame baseball player Eddie Mathews, regarded as one of the greatest third basemen ever to play the game, dies of complications of pneumonia at the age of 69 in La Jolla, California.
 Matthews spent the majority of his career with the Milwaukee Braves, hitting 512 home runs and collecting 1,453 RBIs.
 The 12-time All-Star also won two World Series championships, in 1957 with the Braves and in 1968 with the Detroit Tigers.

 2001: Seven-time NASCAR Sprint Cup Series champion Dale Earnhardt dies of basilar skull fracture in a last-lap crash during the Daytona 500.
 He was 49.